The Other Half of the Sky

 Yoko Ono: Half-A-Wind / 1/2 Life (Yoko Plus Me)

 By Madeline Bocaro ©

-One year after meeting Yoko at her Indica gallery exhibition in November 1966, (Unfinished Paintings) John Lennon financed Yoko’s 1/2 Life (Half-A-Wind) exhibition (Yoko Plus Me).
+One year after meeting Yoko at her Indica gallery exhibition (Unfinished Paintings) in November 1966 John Lennon financed Yoko’s 1/2 Life (Half-A-Wind) exhibition (Yoko Plus Me).
 The show took place at Lisson Gallery in Marylebone, West London in October/November 1967.
 Yoko’s exhibit featured half a room filled with household objects and furniture all painted white and neatly cut in half.
 Only half of each object was displayed.
 This invited viewers to imagine the other half and determine for themselves if the room was half empty or half full.

 Feeling at the time that “there was a half empty space in my life” Yoko wrote the exhibition text:

 “I think of this show as an elephant’s tail. …Life is only half a game.
 Molecules are always at the verge of half disappearing and half emerging.
 Somebody said I should also put half-a-person in the show.
 But we are halves already.
 It is sad that the air is the only thing we share.
 No matter how close we get to each other, there is always air between us.
 It is also nice that we share the air.
 No matter how far apart we are, the air links us.” – Yoko

 Yoko wrote a letter to Nicholas Logsdail, owner of the new Lisson Gallery which had just opened in 1967.
 She proposed a meeting, giving him directions to her apartment, in reverse.
 The letter was later published in the second printing of her book, Grapefruit (originally published in 1964).